Performance Data

 Employee Blood-Lead Average

-The adjusted Occupational Health and Safety Administration’s (OSHA) standard for medical reassignment of an employee is 53 micrograms of lead per deciliter of whole blood (“μg/dL”).(1) Doe Run sets its maximum limit at 30 μg/dL.
-If any employee has a blood-lead average that reaches 30 μg/dL, they are temporarily reassigned to other work.
-No employees had averages that reached 30 μg/dL in 2020.
+The adjusted Occupational Health and Safety Administration’s (OSHA) standard for medical reassignment of an employee is 53 micrograms of lead per deciliter of whole blood (“μg/dL”).(1) Doe Run has reduced its medical reassignment maximum limit to 25μg/dL.
+If any Doe Run employee has a blood-lead level that reaches 25 μg/dL, they are temporarily reassigned to duties with lower exposures to lead.

-Doe Run monitors and reports the number of employees with a blood-lead average greater than 19 μg/dL in the calendar year.
-The adjusted OSHA standard for medical reassignment of an employee is 53 μg/dL.(1) Doe Run sets its maximum limit at 30 μg/dL.
+Doe Run monitors and reports the number of employees with a blood-lead level greater than 19 μg/dL in the calendar year.
+The adjusted OSHA standard for medical reassignment of an employee is 53 μg/dL.(1) Doe Run sets its maximum limit at 25 μg/dL.
+If any Doe Run employee has a blood-lead level that reaches 25 μg/dL, they are temporarily reassigned to duties with lower exposures to lead.

 According to OSHA, lost time is defined as a nonfatal traumatic injury that causes any loss of time from work beyond the day or shift it occurred, or a nonfatal nontraumatic illness/disease that causes disability at any time.
 According to the Mine Safety and Health Administration (MSHA), lost time is defined as days which the employee would have worked, but could not because of an occupational injury or an occupational illness.
 A fatality is not counted as a lost-time accident.